williamsteffens/os-challenge-SHAshanties/README.md

 **Setup:**

 For testing the priority queue implementation, we have compared the priority_server with the cached_server, on which is was further implemented.
 The two servers were tested 3 times each using run-client-continuous.sh, run-client-lambda.sh and run-client-total.sh.
 The result for each client test is then calculated as the average for the 3 executions.
 By using the three different tests, we can compare the two servers on quantity intake and lambda value.
 If the hypothesis is to be confirmed, we should see a difference in the execution of run-client-lambda.sh.
+In these tests the lambda value has been set to 0.25, 0.17 and 0.1 respectivly.

 **Results:**